mrazomej/phd/src/chapter_05/section_03_model.md

 single-molecule resolution [@Hammar2014].
 The authors report a mean residence time of $5.3 \pm 0.2$ minutes for the repressor on an O1 operator.
 The corresponding rate is $k^{(r)}_{\text{off}} \approx 0.003$ $(s^{-1})$, very similar value to what we inferred from our model.
-In this same reference the authors determined that on average the repressor takes $30.9 \pm 0.5$ seconds to bind to the operator [@Hammar2014].
+In this same reference, the authors determined that, on average, the repressor takes $30.9 \pm 0.5$ seconds to bind to the operator [@Hammar2014].
 Given the kinetic model presented in [@Fig:ch3_fig02](A) this time can be converted to the probability of not being on the repressor bound state $P_{\text{not }R}$.
 This is computed as